flatironinstitute/jax-finufft/README.md

 python -m pip install .
 ```

+Other ways of installing JAX are given on the JAX website; the ["local CUDA" install methods](https://jax.readthedocs.io/en/latest/installation.html#pip-installation-gpu-cuda-installed-locally-harder) are preferred for jax-finufft as this ensures the CUDA extensions are compiled with the same Toolkit version as the CUDA runtime.

-In the `CMAKE_ARGS` line, you'll need to select the CUDA architecture(s) you wish to compile for.
+In the above `CMAKE_ARGS` line, you'll need to select the CUDA architecture(s) you wish to compile for.
 To query your GPU's CUDA architecture (compute capability), you can run:

 ```bash
 $ nvidia-smi --query-gpu=compute_cap --format=csv,noheader